 The Capitol Gorge Trail has something for everyone, making it one of the best Capitol Reef family hikes.
 Adults will appreciate the raw beauty of the narrow gorge with its mighty walls looming overhead, while kids will love running wild through the sandy bottom of the gorge, able to be free without the risk of getting lost.

-Throw in some cowboy history, petroglyphs and 100 year old graffiti and youโve got a fun half-day outing exploring this short, kid-friendly Capitol Reef hike.
+Throw in some cowboy history, petroglyphs and 100 year old graffiti and youโve got a fun half-day outing exploring this short, kid-friendly Capitol Reef National Park hike.

-The final approach of the drive to the Capitol Gorge Trail along Capitol Gorge Road is every bit as scenic and fun as the hike itself, so even if you canโt do this easy hike, you can still enjoy this very scenic Capitol Reef drive.
+The final approach of the drive to the Capitol Gorge Trail along Capitol Gorge Road is every bit as scenic and fun as the hike itself, so even if you canโt do this easy hike, you can still enjoy this very scenic drive in Capitol Reef National Park.

-We felt this was one of the best hikes in Capitol Reef, and perhaps even our best hike in Utah from our 23 day road trip.
+We felt this was one of the best hikes in Capitol Reef National Park, and perhaps even our best hike in Utah from our 23 day family road trip.
 Itโs actually three separate one-way Capitol Reef hikes stitched together to form a single 8.2 mile / 13.2 km one-way hike.

-If you are interested in this outstanding Capitol Reef hike, read about more on the highlights and the special logistical considerations in ourย full blog postย on this hike.
+If you are interested in this outstanding Capitol Reef hike, read about more on the highlights and the special logistical considerations in ourย full blog on the Frying Pan to Cassidy Arch Hike.

 What to Bring to Capitol Reef with Kids